-We do not recommend any change in monitoring strategies at this time.
-Current plans call for continued surveys in 2014 with the quadrat sampling technique.
-In 2014, quadrats 3, 13, 18, and 20 are scheduled for monitoring (Lower Eel, Long Ridge/Mattole, Lawrence Creek, and Grizzly Creek respectively).
-These quadrats were initially surveyed in 2004 and again in 2009 and it will be interesting to compare them with the 2014 surveys, distribution of activity centers, reproduction, and location and activity level of barred owls.
+We recommend changes in survey strategies for new operations, if warranted, following review of results of the occupancy and probability of detection analysis.
+Current plans also call for continued surveys in 2015 with the quadrat sampling technique.
+In 2015, quadrats 4, 6, 10, and 17 are scheduled for monitoring (Van Duzen North, Bear River, Shively/Larabee, and Kneeland respectively).
+These quadrats were initially surveyed in 2005 and again in 2010 and it will be interesting to compare them with the 2015 surveys, distribution of activity centers, reproduction, and location and activity level of barred owls.
 Timely follow-up visits (i.e., within 72 hours, weather permitting) will be conducted to all nighttime contacts.
 Following the season, the data gathered will be used to evaluate the efficacy of the HCP management objectives and conservation measures for the core sites, and also for the quadrat sites.